4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 Therefore, an approach has become entrenched in ML development in which the result of the ML Pipeline is not a model, but a Model Service.
 The Model Service is most often packaged in a docker image with a REST interface and deployed in the ML product as a docker container.
 This process is called Model Serving.

 There are other options for packaging and delivering Model Serving: for example, embedded models in mobile devices or batch inference systems.
-We will return to batch inference systems later, and Model Serving of embedded models is beyond the scope of our current
+We will return to batch inference systems later.
+Model Serving of embedded models is beyond the scope of our current topic